zaproxy/zaproxy-website/site/content/docs/desktop/addons/forced-browse/options.md

 These should be text files with one file or directory name per line.
 Files are added to the 'dirbuster' directory underneath the ZAP home directory.

+### Force Browse files without extension

+If selected then in addition to brute forcing directories, files without extension will also be brute forced.
+The URI of the file to be brute forced is derived by appending to the base path the entries of the selected forced browse text file.
+By default this option is unchecked.
+Enabling this will increase the scanning time.

 ### Force Browse files

 If checked then in addition to brute forcing directories, the files will also be brute forced.